jiangheng90/editeur-vue/README.md

 ```Bash
 npm install editeur-vue --save
 ```

+## demo
+you can [demo](https://jiangheng90.github.io/editeur-vue/) work here. if you are in China or can not visit it, you need to use vpn to visit.

 ## usage
 Ant Design is used in component.
 If you want to use it, you need to import Ant Design as well. you can import the component I use in it like this: